byakugan-1/byakugan.io/_posts/2024-12-16-coldcard-q-guide.md

 ![Image](/assets/img/coldcardq-guide-images/020.webp)

-At this point, we strongly recommend checking the integrity and authenticity of the downloaded firmware.
-To do this, download [the document containing the hashes of all versions, signed by the developers](https://raw.githubusercontent.com/Coldcard/firmware/master/releases/signatures.txt), verify the signature with [the developer's public key](https://keybase.io/dochex), and make sure that the hash indicated in the signed document matches that of the firmware downloaded from the site.
+At this point, download [the document containing the hashes of all versions, signed by the developers](https://raw.githubusercontent.com/Coldcard/firmware/master/releases/signatures.txt), verify the signature with [the developer's public key](https://keybase.io/dochex), and make sure that the hash indicated in the signed document matches that of the firmware downloaded from the site.
 If everything is correct, you can proceed with the update.

 If you are not familiar with this verification process, I recommend you follow this [tutorial](https://byakugan.io/posts/gnupg-guide).

+> Verify firmware signatures and hashes; never install unverified firmware.
+{: .prompt-warning }

 Take a microSD card and transfer the firmware file (document in .dfu) to it.
 Insert the microSD card into one of your COLDCARD's ports.